MetalStrikerXLR/AI-Chatbot/README.md

 pip install flask
 ```

 3).
-Install NGROK for Flask as well as Flask-CORS for Cross-Domain data Exchange
+Install NGROK for Flask as well as Flask-CORS for Cross-Domain data Exchange (needed for deployment and access to users)
 ```sh
 pip install flask-ngrok
 pip install flask-cors